Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 	.cat { max-width: 40%; padding: 5 }
 	```

-	Save the changes to the file.
+1. Save the changes to the file and commit the change:

-1. Commit the change:

 	```bash
 	git commit -a -m "Add style for cat pictures"